-(a) When a paid holiday falls on an employee's day of rest, the employee shall be entitled to a day off with pay in lieu, scheduled by mutual agreement and taken within sixty (60) days following the paid holiday.
-If the lieu day is not taken within the sixty (60) days, it shall be immediately scheduled on the vacation roster.

-(b) If an employee is called in to work on the day designated as the lieu day pursuant to (a) above, they shall be compensated at double-time (2x) rate.
+- (a) When a paid holiday falls on an employee's day of rest (Saturday and Sunday), the employee shall be entitled to a day off with pay in lieu, to be taken on the next regularly scheduled workday. - (b) If an employee is called in to work on the day designated as the lieu day pursuant to (a) above, they shall be compensated at double-time rate.